innerr/ticat/doc/spec/env.md

 the file name is defined by env key "strs.env-file-name".

 The format is multi lines,
-each line is a key-value pair seperated by a string defined by env key "strs.proto-sep"(default: \t).
+each line is a key-value pair seperated by a string defined by env key "strs.env-kv-sep"(default: =).